Visiting Research Fellow (June 2017 – August 2017)

 She holds an M.S.W. from SUNY Stony Brook with a concentration in planning, administration, and research and a Ph.D. from the Wurzweiler School of Social Work at Yeshiva University.

-During her time at UNU-CS, Lauri was part of the following projects:
+During her time at UNU Institute in Macau, Lauri was part of the following project:

 Data and Sustainable Development